-I've always had a strong interest in fashion from a very young age and as I become more involved in the industry, I've realised that there is a demand for high-end quality, well-crafted, unique wearable designs that are also sustainably and ethically focused.
+I've always had a strong interest in fashion from a very young age and as I become more involved in the industry, I've realised that there is a demand for high-end quality, well-crafted, unique wearable designs that are also sustainable and ethically focused.
 I've been contemplating starting my own business for years and I thought, I'll never get anywhere by just thinking about it, so HAUS OF SONG was born.
-The label was established in November 2015 and our first two collections officially (the HS Collection & Class Rebellious) dropped on 30th June, 2016.
+The label was established in November 2015 and our first two collections officially (the HS Collection & Class Rebellious) dropped on 30th June 2016.

 Where do you get your design inspiration or philosophy from?

 Majority of the time my designs are based on my personal experiences.
-From the places I've visited to cultures I've encountered, people that I've met, to interesting stories I've heard of, dreams I've dreamed, to the life that I'm going through.
+From the places I've visited to the cultures I've encountered, people that I've met, to interesting stories I've heard of, dreams I've dreamed, to the life that I'm going through.
 Sometimes it might be a piece of art, a song, or even a quote.
 You just never know what will trigger your creativity, it happens anytime and anywhere.

 Sourcing a manufacturer is daunting for a designer, let alone finding one that's fair trade.
 How do you go about finding the right manufacturing partner?

 Yes it is.
-I'd say it's the most difficult part of the business and unfortunately there is no easy way around this.
+I'd say it's the most difficult part of the business and unfortunately, there is no easy way around this.